The David Ross Education Trust

 The majority of students with a disability and/or special educational need have been identified as such in their primary school and so on arrival at Charnwood College their special needs are well known.

-The Learning Support Faculty maintains good relationships with its main feeder primary schools through regular contact between the SENCOs.
+The Learning Support Faculty maintains good relationships with its main feeder primary schools through regular contact between the SENDCos.

-Formal records are received in advance of students' transfer and the SENCO visits primaries to meet and discuss students who will be transferring the following Autumn.
+Formal records are received in advance of students' transfer and the SENDCo visits primaries to meet and discuss students who will be transferring the following Autumn.

 Information received from primary schools is reviewed at the start of Year 7 to determine the most appropriate support for each student.